phyogitty/flippopotamus2/README.md

 # Flippopotamus
 ## A Flipping Memory Game

-A simple mobile app game, build with Flutter, using Flutter animation
+A simple mobile app game, built with Flutter, using Flutter animations

 ## Complete Walkthrough
 <img src='about/walkthrough.gif' width=250></img>